dhasani23/2020-2022_Projects/DigitalLibrary/README.md

 Maintain a digital library.
-Built with React, Express, Firebase.
+Built with React.

 ![](demo.gif)